-Baseline characteristics were summarised for the study population and in groups according to the universal definition classification.
+Baseline characteristics were summarized for the study population and in groups according to the universal definition classification.
 We assessed agreement between adjudicators across diagnostic categories using Cohen's Kappa.
-Group-wise comparisons were performed using Chi-square, Kruskal Wallis or one-way analysis of variance tests as appropriate.
-In post-hoc analysis, we compared management by classification, with type 1 myocardial infarction as the reference group, including a Bonferroni correction for multiple testing.
-Based on prior observations of an excess in non-cardiovascular death in patients with type 2 myocardial infarction and myocardial injury,11 we applied competing risks methodology in all analyses.17 The risk of the primary outcome and competing risk of non-cardiovascular death was estimated using a cumulative incidence function.18 Outcome rates were compared between groups using cause-specific hazard ratios obtained from a Cox regression model, with patients without myocardial injury as the referent group.
-The model was adjusted for age, sex, a history of ischemic heart disease or diabetes mellitus, renal function (creatinine concentration), time of presentation from the start date of the trial, season, site of recruitment (as a random effect) and phase of the trial.
-Where data were missing for creatinine concentration (1.9%, 948/48,282) this was assumed to be at random, and multiple imputation was applied using chained equations with five imputations of the data set.
+Group-wise comparisons were performed using $\chi^2$ , Kruskal-Wallis or 1-way analysis of variance tests as appropriate.
+In post hoc analysis, we compared management by classification, with type 1 myocardial infarction as the reference group, including a Bonferroni correction for multiple testing.
+Based on previous observations of an excess in noncardiovascular death in patients with type 2 myocardial infarction and myocardial injury, we applied competing risks methodology in all analyses.
+The risk of the primary outcome and competing risk of noncardiovascular death was estimated using a cumulative incidence function.
+Outcome rates were compared between groups using causespecific hazard ratios (csHR) obtained from a Cox regression model, with patients without myocardial injury as the referent group.
+The model was adjusted for age, sex, a history of ischemic heart disease or diabetes mellitus, renal function (creatinine concentration), time of presentation from the start date of the trial, season, site of recruitment (as a random effect), and phase of the trial.
+Where data were missing for creatinine concentration (1.9%, 948/48282) this was assumed to be at random, and multiple imputation was applied using chained equations with 5 imputations of the data set.
 We compared the rates of the primary outcome before and after implementation of the high-sensitivity assay by group using an identical Cox proportional hazards model, including additional terms for the log transformed peak troponin concentration and interaction terms for phase of the trial and diagnostic group.
-All analyses were pre-specified (Supplementary Appendix C) and performed in R (Version 3.5.1) using the survival and cmprsk packages.
+All analyses were prespecified (Appendix C in the online-only Data Supplement) and performed in R (Version 3.5.1) using the survival and cmprsk packages.